High Fusion Inc.: High Fusion Announces Receipt of Recreational Licences and Issuance of Securities Under the Earnout and Other Issuances

-Toronto, Ontario--(Newsfile Corp. - November 24, 2021) - High Fusion Inc. (CSE: FUZN) ("High Fusion" or the "Company") is pleased to announce receipt of recreational licenses for both the Escondido and El Cajon, California dispensaries.
+Toronto, Ontario November 24, 2021- High Fusion Inc. (CSE: FUZN) ("High Fusion" or the "Company") is pleased to announce receipt of recreational licenses for both the Escondido and El Cajon California dispensaries.
 The receipt of these licenses is further to the Company's press releases dated September 1, 2021 and October 22, 2021 regarding the acquisition of the business of OutCo Labs Inc. ("OutCo") and the approval from the San Diego County Board of Supervisors.

 Receipt of the recreational licenses comes in accordance with the San Diego County Board of Supervisors approval of a series of changes specific to the five current cannabis operations running in the unincorporated area of San Diego County.